 The BioDrain disposable kit is a critical component of our business model.
 The kit has the "razor blade business model" characteristic with an ongoing stream of revenue for every FMS unit installed, and revenues from the sale of the kits are expected to be significantly higher over time than the revenues from the sales of the unit.
 Our disposable, single use filter is designed specifically for use only on our FMS.
 The filter is used only once per procedure followed by immediate disposal.
 Our operation instructions and warranty require that a BioDrain filter is used for every procedure.
 There are no known off the shelf filters that will fit our FMS.
 We are currently developing a more effective and cost efficient filter, with intent to patent.
 We have exclusive distribution rights to the fluid and facilitate the use of only our fluid for cleaning following procedures by incorporating a special adapter to connect the fluid to the connector on the FMS system.
 We will also tie the fluid usage, which we will keep track of with the FMS software, to the product warranty.
 While it could be possible for other manufacturers to provide fluids for utilization in this process, it would require that they manufacture an adapter compatible with our connector on the FMS, obtain a container that fits in the specially designed container holder on the FMS and perform testing to demonstrate that any other fluid would not damage the FMS.
 We believe that these barriers and the warranty control will allow us to achieve substantial revenue from our cleaning fluid.
-The instructions for use that accompanies the product will clearly state how the fluid is to be hooked up to the FMS machine.
-Further, a diagram on the FMS will also assist the user in attaching the fluid bottle to the machine.
+The instructions for use in attaching the fluid bottle to the machine.
 This will be a very simple task, and we do not anticipate that any training of operating room staff will be necessary.